Education & Outreach

-Biodesign offers graduate research training via ASU’s Biological Design PhD program offered by the School of Biological and Health Systems Engineering.
+Biodesign has been a longtime partner in ASU’s Biological Design PhD program, offered by the School of Biological and Health Systems Engineering.

 The graduate program in Biological Design seeks to develop a new type of scientist by training students in core disciplines related to biology while simultaneously preparing them to participate successfully in the interdisciplinary research teams of the future.